Be honest with yourself. Who do you see when you picture a stroke victim?

 The key, of course, is getting help.
 And sometimes that’s more complicated than it might seem.

 People wait and see.
 Will the dizziness pass?
 Will the headache go away with a little aspirin?
 Maybe a little sleep will help the blurred vision.

 Denial, even cautious observation, takes time – time that a person doesn’t have when a stroke is happening.
 The signs and symptoms of stroke can sometimes be subtle, especially in women.
 Stroke symptoms can also overlap with the symptoms of more common conditions like migraines, anxiety and even inner-ear infections.
 Still, the expert advice is always to err on the side of safety.

 “Generally, anyone experiencing a symptom they’ve never had before, especially if it’s severe, should seek medical attention immediately,” says Dr. Barazangi.
 “If you can’t get a hold of a doctor within 5 or 10 minutes, go to the ER.”

 Are you highly coagulable?
 Not exactly party talk but probably something you should know.
 That is, is your blood more likely to clot than the average person’s?
-Things that might affect blood coagulation include birth control pills, hormonal changes during pregnancy, smoking and simple genetics.
+Things that might affect blood coagulation include women who take birth control pills, the hormonal changes during pregnancy, smoking and simple genetics.
 You could also be at greater risk for stroke if you suffer from migraines or have a family history of vascular malformations and aneurysm.
 Talk to your doctor about all possible risk factors and stay on top of basic screenings for blood pressure, cholesterol and blood sugar.